bal-code-camp-rest-oidc/documentation/camp-worklog/Day-4.md

 ### Library-Client

 The Client provides its endpoint as public [Client Entrypoint-URL](https://bvcc2020-library-client.apps.baloise.dev/library-client/).
 It has configured the urls to integrate the keycloak and backend-server, deployed in the same OpenShift-Namespace.
-The backend-server is routed direct via service instead of routed via the OpenShift Loadbalancer.
+The backend-server is routed directly via service instead of routed via the OpenShift Loadbalancer.

 ```yaml
 library-client: